ManimCommunity/manim/docs/source/installation/win.rst

 You can install chocolatey very easily using chocolatey.
 Typing the command install Manim.

 .. code-block:: powershell

       choco install manim

-And then you can skip all the other steps and move to installing :ref:`Latex<LaTeX Installation>`.
+And then you can skip all the other steps and move to installing :ref:`latex-installation`.

 Cairo installation
 ******************